jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 }
 ```

-To create the cluster, additional parameters are needed.
+For each deployment method below, additional parameters are needed.

-Values needed from above:
+Values needed from the resource group:

   - resource-group: deisonk8srg
   - location: westus

-If you are specifying a Service Principal, then you will also need the following values.
-(Note,
+The `acs-engine` deployment requires a Service Principal.
+The CLI deployment using the
-from above, if you don't specify a Service Principal the creation of the Kubernetes Cluster will
+ACS Resource Provider can either specity a Service Principal or one will be created.
+In
-create one for you.)
+the case where a Service Principal is specified, then you will also need the following values.

   - service-principal: 29f7912c-1f26-4b85-9d2d-7f627415276b
   - client-secret: DeisAndK8sPlayWell